 The Rincon Mountain District makes up the east side of Saguaro National Park and although you’re still really close to civilization, the east side feels remote.
 And that’s exactly why a lot of folks love it.
 If you want to avoid crowds and have more quiet time on the trails, make visiting the Rincon Mountain District a priority.

-Note: You’ll see a lot of saguaros on this side of the park, but the largest concentration of them is in the Tucson Mountain District.
-Just so you know.
+You’ll see a lot of saguaros on this side of the park, but the largest concentration of them is in the Tucson Mountain District.

 Cactus Forest Drive